Introduction to Python rstrip()

 Parameters:

-- You can have char as the parameter, which is optional which is used to notify how many characters are to be removed from the original string.
+- You can have char as the optional parameter, which is used to notify how many characters will be removed from the original string.

-- If no parameters are specified, then it takes by default it removes the whitespaces from the right and left side of the given string.
+- If no parameters are specified, then by default, it removes the whitespaces from the right and left sides of the given string.

 The return value for the strip() function always returns the value as a string that includes all characters or the stripped string from the given string’s starting and end.
 It will strip out whitespaces from the given string with leading and trailing whitespaces in the string by default.